kestal/univers/Diaries/Beb.md

 > Then, the boss came around, he was happy of the work I'd done so far and told me to go attend the front for a while, take care of the clients.
 > There weren't many.
 > First, a woman came and bought two ribs.
-> Then a poor old man for some innards, I made him a price because he remainded me of my own old man, he was very thankful.
+> Then a poor old man for some innards, I made him a price because he reminded me of my own old man, he was very thankful.
-> Then came an elvish maiden, she bought a lot; must have been working for someone very rich.
+> Then some more people.
 > It was all quite a boring, and then one of the thugs came for the security tax, and I didn't have enough, so he waited there for half an hour until the boss came back from one of his errands.
 > The boss wasn't happy, the tax had augmented again, and he told the man so, but the man told the boss that if he wasn't happy, he could always go and talk to his bosses, and even though the boss is not easily scared, I saw he didn't want troubles again, and just paid and asked the thug to leave now.
 > After that, he complained to me a bit, and then it was already the middle of the afternoon, and he gave me leave, he said there wouldn't be many clients left and I had worked well and I can go.